pieterberg/Smartie-Sorter/design.md

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/name_sign/name_sign.png" width="100%">

-Figure 1: "Smartie Sorter 3000" name sign used at the top of the mini arcade-game enclosure
+Figure 1: "Smartie Sorter 3000" name sign used at the top of the mini arcade game enclosure

 The [name sign](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/design/name_sign) folder contains both a .png version and an .svg version of the "Smartie Sorter 3000" name sign.

 ### 1.2.
 Enclosure placement

-The "Smartie Sorter 3000" name sign was printed on a 270 mm x 55 mm vinyl sticker and placed at the top of the mini arcade-game enclosure, on top of the 6 mm transparent acrylic Name Sign component.
-The name sign is backlit using the 12 V LED strips present in the top-section of the mini arcade-game enclosure.
+The "Smartie Sorter 3000" name sign was printed on a 270 mm x 55 mm vinyl sticker and placed at the top of the mini arcade game enclosure, on top of the 6 mm transparent acrylic Name Sign component.
+The name sign is backlit using the 12 V LED strips present in the top-section of the mini arcade game enclosure.
 The placement of the "Smartie Sorter 3000" name sign is shown in Figure 2.

 ---------------------------- Name Sign Placement ----------------------------